alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Shifting from sparse or ill-defined standards to a highly standardized platform is a long-term investment.
 Each step might feel incremental, but ultimately, these steps reduce overhead and make running services at scale possible.

-It’s important that developers see the value in such a transition.
+It's important that developers see the value in such a transition.
 Aim for incremental productivity wins that are unlocked at each stage of development.
-Don’t try to convince people to perform a huge refactor that pays off only at the very end.
+Don't try to convince people to perform a huge refactor that pays off only at the very end.

 Simplicity is a natural goal for SREs because simple systems tend to be reliable and easy to run.
-It’s not easy to quantitatively measure simplicity (or its inverse, complexity) for distributed systems, but there are reasonable proxies, and it’s worth picking some and working to improve them.
+It's not easy to quantitatively measure simplicity (or its inverse, complexity) for distributed systems, but there are reasonable proxies, and it's worth picking some and working to improve them.

 Because of their end-to-end understanding of a system, SREs are in an excellent position to identify, prevent, and fix sources of complexity, whether they are found in software design, system architecture, configuration, deployment processes, or elsewhere.